microsoft/pxt-adafruit/docs/reference/js/lessons.md

 # Touch Develop Lessons

-Overview of Touch Develop lessons for the BBC micro:bit. #docs #contents
+Overview of Touch Develop lessons for the BBC micro:bit.

 ### @short Lessons